Should You Focus on Gi or No Gi Jiu Jitsu?

 Training no-gi will benefit your gi.
 Once you learn to pin people down in no-gi, your side control and mount should be a formidable force in the gi.
 If you learn how to surf people using knee on belly, that will transition over well too.

 No-gi is friendlier on the fingers, and it allows you to 'play' and have more fun in some respects (although playing with inversions in the gi can be fun too!).
 It also gives you the opportunity to show off some stylish rashguards.
-Which, incidentally, tend to cost far less than Shoyoroll or Lucky gis!
+Incidentally, these tend to cost far less than Shoyoroll or Lucky gis!
 Who doesn't want to rock up to class in a Metaru Hayabusa rashguard?

 No-Gi Grip Fighting